 5. ELIGIBLE SUBJECTS: Only journalism that is predominantly about an environmental subject is eligible for the contest.
 The awards committee is the final authority for determining whether an entered story meets that standard.

-6. ELIGIBLE STORIES: Books must have been published during the calendar year directly preceding the contest deadline, i.e., January 1 - December 31, 2012, for the contest closing April 1, 2013.
+6. ELIGIBLE ENTRIES: Books must have been published during the calendar year directly preceding the contest deadline, i.e., January 1 - December 31, 2014, for the contest closing April 1, 2015.
 All other entries: Only journalism that is published or broadcast (including cable) or online in a media outlet accessible to the general public during the most recently completed 12-month period that began March 1 and ended the last day of February may be entered in the contest.
 Series that begin or end during the designated contest period qualify in their entirety, but a specific series may only be entered in one contest year, and rules concerning the number of stories to be submitted for each category still apply.
 A story that has been entered in the contest may not be entered in another category or in a subsequent year's contest, even if it has been republished in a different medium (print to web, for example).
-Stories or projects funded by or through SEJ are not eligible.
+Stories or projects produced by SEJ are not eligible.
 Work published in web logs and other personal web sites is eligible as long as the site is accessible to the general public.

 7. NON-ENGLISH ENTRIES: Entries in languages other than English must be accompanied by a complete and accurate English translation.

 8. GROUP ENTRIES: In addition to individuals, groups may enter as a team.
 Only individuals or groups of individuals may enter — not publications, stations or other corporate entities.
 All reporters whose names appear on the submitted stories must be included with the entry.
 Other journalists who contributed to the submitted stories (such as producers, editors, graphic artists and photographers) may be listed if the submitter chooses to do so.
 For the beat-reporting categories listed below, only an individual, either alone or with a small supporting team, can enter, and that individual must have written or produced all reports submitted for judging.
-If a team is awarded prize money, the cash award will be sent to the reporting team leader for distribution.
+In all categories, if a team is awarded prize money, the cash award will be sent to the reporting team leader for distribution.
 SEJ may, for budgetary reasons, choose to limit the number of individual certificates or other materials presented to winning group entries.